Ever noticed the label of your bulb carefully? You may have noted that its light output is displayed in something called ‘lumens’.

 sr-steradian: SI unit to measure solid angle)

-Since 2010, lighting equipment is labelled primarily in terms of luminous flux (in lumens, lm) as an alternative to electrical power (in watts, W).
+Since 2010, lighting equipment has been labeled primarily luminous flux (in lumens, lm) as an alternative to electrical power (in watts, W).

-The more is the lux (for constant lumens), the farther is the reach of the light from the source.
-On the other hand, more are the lumens (for constant lux), more is the brightness of light through a given area.
+The more lux (for constant lumens), the farther the reach of the light from the source.
+On the other hand, the more the lumens (for constant lux), the more the brightness of light through a given area.

 What is ANSI Lumen?

-ANSI Lumens another unit for measuring luminous flux, and is assigned by ANSI-American National Standards Institute but I, not an SI unit.
+ANSI Lumens is another unit for measuring luminous flux and is assigned by ANSI-American National Standards Institute, but I am not an SI unit.
 It finds applications majorly in the rating of projectors.

 For commercial purposes, the projectors that undergo this procedure have their luminous flux quoted in ANSI lumens.

-Method for measuring ANSI lumens for projectors: The light output of the projector is recorded at nine points around the screen and then its average is calculated.
+Method for measuring ANSI lumens for projectors: The projector’s light output is recorded at nine points around the screen, then its average is calculated.

-The product of the average value with the area of the screen gives the brightness of the projector in ANSI lumens.
-The specification for the ANSI lumen measurement of projectors does not depend on the size of the image that is projected.
+The product of the average value with the screen’s area gives the projector’s brightness in ANSI lumens.
+The specification for the ANSI lumen measurement of projectors does not depend on the projected image size.

 Major Differences Between Lumen and ANSI Lumen